• Skip to primary navigation

 • Oil: Use vegetable oil or any mild-tasting oil.
 You can use ghee but be aware that the curry will then not be dairy free.

-• Coriander: Fresh, chopped coriander is delicious sprinkled over the top of the curry.
+• Coriander: Fresh, chopped coriander is delicious sprinkled on top of the curry.

 ✏️ How To Make Chicken & Aubergine Curry